How about shooting a fashion advertising campaign on a street? Sounds cool! Keep reading to learn how you can do it.

 We also wanted an image with the model under a spotlight, but in an urban environment.
 I think we succeeded with this image.

 I set some basic parameters to get a dark frame (ISO 100, f/5, 1/250s) and only light the image with the flashes.
+This time I was not interested in balancing the natural light with the flash.

 The location was a place that I had previously scouted.
 I liked it because it offered interesting backdrops like vine-covered walls, brick walls and a gate with a rust finish.
 This particular street has next to no traffic on Sunday mornings and, since we were shooting on the sidewalk, we wouldn’t require any permit.